 The Disadvantages of Booking Your Hostel in Advance

-You might think that it would be cheaper to book hostels in advance, but I’ve actually found the opposite to be true.
-I’ve often turned up at a hostel and if they’ve had availability I’ve been able to bargain with the owners to give me a lower price than is advertised online.
+You might think that it would be cheaper to book hostels in advance, but the opposite is true many times.
+If you turn up at a hostel and they’ve have availability you can generally bargain with the owners for a lower price than is advertised online.
 On top of that, you’ll definitely be able to negotiate a cheaper price if you’re planning on staying a week or longer.
 Additionally, you can circle a block and ask at five or six different hostels to see what's the best rate they can offer you before you commit.

-Finally, not every single hostel in the world is listed online or in your Lonely Planet guidebook.
+Finally, not every single hostel in the world is listed online.
 There are some fantastic hostels that don’t list themselves online, but are cheaper, quieter and much more enjoyable than the alternatives.
-I’ve stayed in some wonderful places I wouldn’t have discovered if I’d only been choosing places I could book in advance.
-Not only that, but getting to head to a hostel and ask to check it out before committing means that you can get a real idea of what a place is like rather than only having the online reviews to go by.
+Not only that, but getting a hostel to check it out before committing means that you can get a real idea of what a place and the surrounding area is like rather than only having the online reviews to go by.

 Other Factors to Consider

 Before you decide to go ahead and leave some of your bookings up to chance, there are a couple of other factors to take into consideration.
 Namely, the time of year and the destination.
-Fancy staying in London in the middle of summer?
-Good luck finding a reasonably priced hostel without booking in advance!
+Do you like staying in London in the middle of summer?
+It can be difficult!

-In cheaper places around the world — Eastern Europe, Southeast Asia, East Asia, North Africa, Central America, I don't recommend booking accommodation in advance, no matter what time of the year it is.
-These places are all used to having backpackers traveling through and have hundreds of accommodation options in even the smallest of towns.
-I’ve travelled through all of these places in high season, not booked hostels in advance, and have never once struggled to find a cheap, decent place.
-In fact, I often find ourselves struggling to narrow down where to stay!
+In less expensive places around the world—Eastern Europe, Southeast Asia, East Asia, North Africa, Central America—it is not recommended to book your accommodations in advance, no matter what time of the year it is.
+These areas are all used to having backpackers travel through and have hundreds of accommodation options in even the smallest of towns.